 One of my pre-programmed messages is, “Everything is OK, just checking in.”

-This screen capture from my iPhone shows a pre-programmed message that I sent out three times this summer when I was a different remote locations.
+This screen capture from my iPhone shows a pre-programmed message that I sent out three times this summer.
 I also have an “I’m ok but I am running late” message.
 Finally, I have a “this is not a life-threatening emergency but I need help” message.
-That would have come in handy a few years ago when I had vehicle problems in the mountains at 11,000 feet in elevation, at night, with temperatures expected to drop to 15 degrees F, no cell phone signal, and no one was traveling the road I was on.
+That would have come in handy a couple of years ago when I had vehicle problems in the mountains at 11,000 feet in elevation, at night, with temperatures expected to drop to 15 degrees F, no cell phone signal, and no one was traveling the road I was on.
 My life was not in danger, it wasn’t an emergency, but it sure would have been nice to be able to send a message for help.

 If you push the tracking button (top center), the unit will send out your GPS coordinates at a preset interval.
 People on your contact list can view your progress on a map.
 You can save this information.
 The inReach will continue to send out this trail of bread crumbs until you push the tracking button again to stop the process.
 Even with tracking turned off, the inReach will still include your GPS coordinates every time you send out a message.

 If you have an iOS (iPhone, iPod, iPad) device or an android device, you can use the Earthmate app to sync it via Bluetooth with the inReach to send free form, personalized messages to any e-mail address or phone number of your choosing.
 Be sure to get the “Smartphone” inReach model.
 There is a different inReach model that syncs with a DeLorme GPS unit.
 This is the home page of the Earthmate iPhone app.